khronokernel/How-to-disable-your-unsupported-GPU-for-MacOS/README.md

 ## BIOS Settings

-So for your BIOS, make sure to have the following enabled:
+For those planning on using an iGPU, make sure to have the following enabled in your BIOS:

 * iGPU Multi-Monitor: Enabled
 * Primary Display: Enabled